-Consuming turmeric supplements in high amounts may cause symptoms, including upset stomach.
-It may not be safe to take with certain medications.
+Consuming turmeric supplements in high amounts may cause symptoms, including an upset stomach.
+It may also not be safe to take alongside certain medications.

 Turmeric is a yellow-orange spice originating in southern Asia.
-It’s a popular ingredient in many Indian and Middle Eastern dishes as well.
+It is a popular ingredient in many Indian and Middle Eastern dishes.

 However, some people are concerned about the possible side effects of high dose turmeric and curcumin supplements.
-This review looks into the evidence.
+Learn more about what the evidence says.

 Turmeric, also known by the scientific name Curcuma longa, is an ancient Indian spice, medicinal herb, and food dye in the ginger family.